port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/feature-management/launchdarkly/launchdarkly.md

 # LaunchDarkly

-Our LaunchDarkly integration allows you to model LaunchDarkly resources in your software catalog and ingest data into them.
+Port's LaunchDarkly integration allows you to model LaunchDarkly resources in your software catalog and ingest data into them.

 ## Overview